waldronlab/bioconductor/README.md

 *Note about Docker and Singularity*: These instructions and the script should be updated to reflect support also for [Singularity](https://www.sylabs.io/singularity/).
 To make a generalization, Docker is more supported by commercial Cloud providers, whereas Singularity is more supported by university high-performance computing facilities.

-# About this "bioconductor" script
+# About the "bioconductor" script

 This script makes it more convenient to run the Bioconductor docker images locally for routine daily usage: